nevinBoyd/LifeQuest/README.md

 npm run dev
 ```

-The frontend runs on Vite’s development server and communicates with the Flask backend through the API layer.
+The frontend runs on Vite's dev server at `localhost:5173`.
+All API calls are proxied through Vite to the Flask backend at `127.0.0.1:5000`, which keeps session cookies same-origin and avoids cross-origin authentication issues during development.

 ---